longday1102/VietAI-experiment-BLOOMZ/README.md

-# VietAI-experiment-BLOOMZ
+# BLOOMZ-LoRA
-⚡ BLOOMZ model experiment
+Experiment with BLOOMZ model with LoRA on Bactrian-X dataset for Vietnamese language.